usecannon/cannon/packages/website/content/docs.md

 ### publish

-Publish a Cannon package to the registry.
+Publish a Cannon package to the registry for all networks where this package has been deployed.

 **Arguments**